Welcome to the week of peak Taylor Swift, from the Grammys to Tokyo shows to the Super Bowl | News Channel 3-12

 This is Taylor Swift’s week.
 It’s hard to remember a star of Swift ‘s stature straddling so many roles, spanning so much of the globe, covering so many corners of the culture and doing so much of it in the spotlight she will have between Sunday’s Grammy Awards and the coming Sunday’s Super Bowl — with four Tokyo concerts in between.

-It represents a packed pop-culture moment — a sort of perfect storm of fame, exposure, art and excellence for a woman who has become one of the planet’s most recognizable names.
+It represents a packed pop-culture moment — a sort of perfect storm of fame, exposure, art and excellence for a woman who may be the most recognizable young name in the world.
 And every moment of it will be dissected — with adulation and criticism alike.

 Is this the apogee of modern multimedia stardom?
 It might actually be more of a throwback, to a time of a less segmented, less subcultured society, when a star could be a household name across continents and generations, taking part in events that people actually follow together as they happen.